13302296C/flutter_rte/README.md

  * **Editor options** group (all things editor)

-When controller is provided, the contents of the editor could be tried and accessed syncronously via a dedicated getter:
+When controller is provided, contents of the editor could be tried and accessed syncronously via a getter:
 ```dart

     if(controller.contentIsNotEmpty){